TrevorChartier/WarehouseRobots/README.md

 ---

-The included video demonstrates the robots executing the computed path.
+This video demonstrates the robots executing the computed path.
+I found it cool to watch the algorithm figure out it was more efficient to move a shelf out of the way rather than go around it.

 https://github.com/user-attachments/assets/c3a9c142-700c-4b2e-b9d4-c0b6269d9959